pyrocms-templates/template-template/README.md

 #### Default Values

 The values for `vendor` and `slug` from the examples above are used as default values for the target template (`module`, `theme`, `extension` etc).
-The end-user can accept these when the template is being used or specify different values.
+The end-user can accept these defaults when the template is being used or specify different values.

 #### Location

-The target template will be located as per the usual formula, `vendor.type.slug` (**anomaly.theme.flat**), `app/addons/default/anomaly/flat-theme`.
+The target template will be located as per the usual formula, `vendor.type.slug` (**anomaly.theme.flat**) at `app/addons/default/anomaly/flat-theme`.
 Move the template outside your project to avoid runtime exceptions.

 #### Development